pypa/pip/docs/html/development/getting-started.rst

 The built documentation can be found in the ``docs/build`` folder.

-For each Pull Request made the documentation is deployed following this link
+For each Pull Request made the documentation is deployed following this link:

 .. code-block:: console